Da-Fecto/getScripts/README.md

 ### Important.

-The listeners should be set prior to the script loading.
+The listeners should be set prior to the script loading part.

 ````javascript
 // Listening for ready event